 By railroad: Milano - Sondrio - Tirano - Bernina railway (the highest in Europe)

-From Morteratsch railway station a good and spectacular path running on the moraine of the left orographical side of Morteratsch Glacier reachs the place named Chamin m.
-2343 and rising on a rocky step (a brief fixed rope) leads to the shelter (2 hours)
+From the Morteratsch railway station a good and spectacular path running on the moraine of the left orographical side of Morteratsch Glacier reachs the place named Chamin 2343 m and rising on a rocky step (a brief fixed rope) leads to the shelter (2 hours)

-From Pontresina railway station take the Val Roseg road and follow it, reaching the altitude of m 1994.
-Cross the stream on a bridge, getting to the Hotel Roseg.
-Take a path on the left, following the valley, then rising to the Margun Misaun m.
-2245.
-The path heads to SW, approachs the moraine lying on the orographical right side of the Vadret da Tschierva and skirts the glacier, reaching the hut (3,30 hours).
+From Pontresina railway station take the Val Roseg road and follow it, reaching the altitude of 1994 m.
+Cross a stream on a bridge, getting to the Hotel Roseg.
+Take a path on the left, following the valley and then rising to the Margun Misaun 2245 m.
+Here the path heads to SW, approachs the moraine lying on the orographical right side of the Vadret da Tschierva and then skirts the glacier, reaching the hut (3,30 hours).